potmat/homebridge-google-nest-sdm/README.md

 Q: I'm having problems getting through the getting started guide and getting the config values.
 Can you help?

 A: Maybe, but probably not.
 Having a day job and family I don't have much time to help with this.
 The Nest plugin for Home Assistant uses much the same process (don't forget the "ONE IMPORTANT DIFFERENCE" section above).
 It has an illustrated guide here: https://www.home-assistant.io/integrations/nest/.
-You can also try reaching out on Discord for help.
+You can also try reaching out to others on [Discord](https://discord.gg/kqNCe2D) or [Reddit](https://www.reddit.com/r/homebridge/), some people there may be able to help.

 Q: Do I really have to pay $5 to use the API?